IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 Column Chart belongs to a group of Category Series and it is rendered using a collection of rectangles that extend from the bottom to top of the chart towards the values of data points.

-You can create this type of chart in the `CategoryChart` control by binding your data and setting the `ChartType` property to `Column`, as shown in the example below:
+You can create this type of chart in the `CategoryChart` control by binding your data and setting the `ChartType` property to **Column** value, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/category-chart-column-chart-single-source"
+           github-src="charts/category-chart/column-chart-single-source"
            alt="$Platform$ Column Chart with Single Source" >
 </code-view>